MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 - The only storage type available for Azure Stack HCI is Storage Spaces Direct (S2D).
 If you need to use any other type of storage, for example SANs, use Windows Server as the virtualization host.

-## Manage the pool and create CSVs
+## Manage the storage pool and create CSVs

-You can now modify the storage pool settings and create virtual disks and CSVs.
+After adding the Azure Stack HCI cluster to SCVMM, you can modify the the storage pool settings and create virtual disks and CSVs.

 1. Select **Fabric** > **Storage** > **Arrays**.
 2. Right-click the cluster > **Manage Pool**, and select the storage pool that was created by default.
 You can change the default name and add a classification.